 Skip to main content

-Real estate welcome packs are often misunderstood as promotional products.
-Many times, they are seen as a throwaway extra, simply handed out at settlement, appraisals, or community events without much consideration.
-In fact, welcome packs are one of the rare times a real estate brand becomes part of someone’s home life, not just their email.
-This makes choosing the right products important.
-The best items are not flashy or clever, but practical, familiar, and easy to keep without adding clutter.
+Real estate welcome packs are often misunderstood as mere promotional products, handed out at settlement, appraisals, or events.
+In reality, these packs are rare moments where a real estate brand becomes part of someone’s home, not just their email.
+Choosing the right, practical products—familiar and non-cluttering—matters.

-This article explores which promotional items people actually keep in Australian real estate welcome packs, and why these items are useful in daily life.
+This article explores which promotional items people actually keep in Australian real estate welcome packs and why they are useful in daily life.

 Why “keep rate” matters more in real estate than most industries?